Skip to content

 scenarios.xlsx study scenarios definition

 It is recommended that you start with an example data set an modify it as needed.
-Not all of the files are expected to containt data.
-In that case just leave the header row (first row) in the file.

 In the following we will go through each of the files and show how to fill them.